RESEARCH STARTER

 Economy

 Tegucigalpa serves as the main center of industry in Honduras.
 The capital's economy nonetheless reflects the struggles of a country that is one of the most impoverished in Central America.
 City officials have promoted the growth of a light manufacturing sector that produces sugar and tobacco products as well as clothing and textiles.
 Tegucigalpa's job market has been unable, however, to accommodate the waves of young, rural emigrants who continue to flock to the capital.
-According to FocusEconomics, the unemployment rate in Honduras was 8.9 percent in 2022.
+By 2025, according to the International Labour Organization, the unemployment rate of Honduras dropped to 4.9 percent, compared to 11 percent in 2020.
+According to the World Bank Group, Honduras' gross domestic product (GDP) was $37.09 million USD in 2024 and had been consistently increasing since 2020.

 In an attempt to reclaim public spaces and restore sites of historic interest, Tegucigalpa officials relocated some of the city's more than two thousand informal vendors out of the city's main squares and thoroughfares and into alternative sites.